Kwadacha now has a joint venture with North Cariboo Air

 The Holiday Inn, on Howe Street, in Vancouver, has partnered with the Kaska Dena Council to create a scholarship fund for Kaska Dena students

 An agreement has been created between the Holiday Inn and KDC for a special rate for Kaska Dena who stay at the Holiday Inn, with a contribution from each stay going toward the Kaska Dena Scholarship Fund.
-For more information, contact Michelle Miller, KDC Treaty Coordinator.
+For more information [and to see if this is still an option (was established in 2014)], contact Lacey Johnny at the KDC office.

 The Kaska Dena Drummers perform Kaska traditional drum songs – they were formed back in the late 1980s